Spring is here and now is a preferred time to plant some trees.

 Colorado and Parker are hard areas to grow in because of the dry summers and the harsh winters.
 The fact is, most trees prefer consistency and have a hard time with the extreme weather here in Colorado.

-ArborAdvisor has a sharp visual display of types of native native trees that grow well in Colorado.
+ArborAdvisor has a sharp visual display of types of native trees that grow well in Colorado.

-Most trees that you buy at nurseries will grown decently well in Colorado because most nurseries don’t sell trees that are a challenge to establish in our high-desert climate.
-With that said, there are many trees that will be difficult to grow in Colorado that are sold in nurseries.
+Most trees that you buy at nurseries will be grown decently well in Colorado because most nurseries don’t sell trees that are a challenge to establish in our high-desert climate.
+With that said, there are many trees that will be difficult to grow in Colorado that is sold in nurseries.

 - Aspen (populus tremuloides)